xgelila/WBAudioPlayer/README.md

 ---
 WBAudioPlayer is a audio player which can play local audio file.

-Handle interruptions such as a phone call,a alarm of Clock or Calendar,or another app activating its audio session;
+Handle interruptions such as a phone call,a alarm of Clock or Calendar,or another app activating its audio session.

-Handle Headphone plugin or plugout;
+Handle Headphone plugin or plugout.

-Handle Remote Control Events;
+Handle Remote Control Events.

 Display song's info and the status of playback on the locked screen.

 ##Require